 Dr. K.D.
 Joshi is a professor at the College of Business and serves as a departmental chair of Information Systems at the University of Nevada, Reno.
-She has her Doctor of Philosophy in Business Administration from Washington State University and is a distinguished scholar and professional of Information Systems.
+She has her Doctor of Philosophy in Business Administration in Decision Sciences and Information Systems from the University of Kentucky..
 K.D holds a Master of Science in Industrial and Operations Engineering degree from the University of Michigan and a Master of Arts in Operational Research and Bachelor of Arts in Mathematical Statistics degrees from the University of Delhi.

 Read more about Dr. K.D.
 Joshi’s experience in the higher-education and Information Systems field in a recent interview.

 What are you currently most passionate about in terms of your work or research?
 What are some research initiatives you plan to embark on in the near future?

 I am most passionate about advancing research on broadening participation in technology and analytics careers.
 My NSF-funded research focus is on examining information technology (IT) career pathways of individuals from underserved communities.
 The two key social inclusion themes examined in my work are: 1) studying individuals, groups and communities that are systematically barred from access to opportunities and resources that could help individuals enter and persist in IT and 2) examining structures salient to inclusion (or exclusion) of under-represented groups.
 The second theme strives to prescribe, advocate, and create equitable structures which could promote the entry and success of under-represented minorities in IT.
 The findings and recommendations from these research projects have helped to address the attraction and retention of underserved communities in IT-related careers, including women, black men, military personnel and veterans with disabilities.

 What excites you most about teaching in an online setting?